The Web Planet: Commercial releases

 The Zarbi received several pieces of merchandise as toy manufacturers hoped that they would become as popular as the Daleks; they featured in several comic strips and in related merchandising in 1965.
 The serial was originally released on VHS as a double-tape set in September 1990.
 It was released on DVD by BBC DVD in October 2005, with special features including a making-of documentary, a copy of the Doctor Who Annual 1965, and an audio commentary by Russell, Martin, Lambert, Jarvis, and Gary Russell.
 BBC Audio released an audiobook of the serial in November 2005, read by William Russell.
 The serial was released as a vinyl record by Demon Records on 13 December 2019, with linking narration by Maureen O'Brien.
-The serial was released on Blu-ray on 5 December 2022, alongside the rest of the show's second season as part of The Collection.
+The serial was released on Blu-ray on 5 December 2022, alongside the rest of the second season as part of The Collection, and was added to BBC iPlayer on 1 November 2023 alongside most other serials.